UMWEDU/umw-admissions-sync/_pages/visit.md

  	<li><a href="/admissions/visit/shadow-a-student/">Shadow a student</a>: Get up close and personal!
 Pick your visit based on your academic interests and follow a current student through a typical day on campus.
 Reserved for high school seniors.</li>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/GroupUrl?gid=53045964a5260b561642578a0eff909e407e44">Interview</a>: Applying to UMW as a freshman?
 Share who you are with our Admissions staff directly.
 Interviews are not required, but will place you in consideration for a "top-up" scholarship that ranges between $1,000-$7,000.
 Interviews are reserved for high school seniors.</li>
  	<li><a href="/admissions/visit/group-tours/">Group tours</a>: Register in advance to tour UMW and its amazing facilities with a group from your middle- or high-school, or other organization.</li>
- 	<li>Self-guided tours: Grab a tour pamphlet and <a href="http://www.umw.edu/documents/document/map-of-fredericksburg-campus/">campus map</a>, head to UMW, and walk through the awesomeness at your own pace.</li>
 </ul>
 <h2>Virtual</h2>
 <ul>